dojo/docs/dojo/NodeList-traverse.rst

 Returns all immediate child elements for nodes in this dojo.NodeList.
 Optionally takes a query to filter the child elements.

-**Note**: the optional query can only be single-expression CSS rule.
-For example, ".thinger" or "#someId[attrName='value']" but not "div > span".
-In short, anything which does not invoke a descent to evaluate but can instead be used to test a single node is acceptable.

 .end() can be used on the returned dojo.NodeList to get back to the original dojo.NodeList.